MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/macros.md

 As an administrator, you can use the actions any number of times across different macros to automate and perform operations related to Omnichannel for Customer Service.

 > [!NOTE]
-> Macro actions for the flow connector will not be used in Customer Service workspace.
+> Macro actions for the flow connector can't be used in Customer Service workspace.

    > [!div class=mx-imgBorder]
    > ![Macro actions for flow connector](../customer-service/media/macro-flow-connector.png "Macro actions for flow connector")